raul23/experiments/scripts/README.rst

 Script ``run_examples.py``
 --------------------------
+The script `run_examples`_ which you have access to once you install
+`install`_
-The script `run_examples`_ which you have access to once you `install`_ the ``SimulRPi`` package allows you to run different code examples on your RPi or computer.
+the ``SimulRPi`` package allows you to run different code examples on your RPi or computer.
 If it is run on your computer, it will make use of the module ``SimulRPi.GPIO`` which partly fakes `RPi.GPIO`_.